cs-util-com/cscore/README.md

 ## Injection Logic

 - A simple inversion of control pattern with the main call being `MyClass1 x = IoC.inject.Get<MyClass1>(this);` where `this` is the requesting entity
-- Relies on the EventBus system, so its **very fast** with **minimal memory footprint** as well!
+- Relies on the EventBus system, so its fast with minimal memory footprint as well (got about a million injections in ~3 sec).
-- Free of any magic via anotations (at least for now;) - I tried to keep the injection API as simple as possible, existing libraries often tend to overcomplicate things in my opinion
+- Free of any unpredicable magic via anotations - I tried to keep the injection API as simple as possible, existing libraries often tend to overcomplicate things in my opinion
 - Lazy loading, singletons and transient types (every inject request creates a new instance) are all easily implementable via `.RegisterInjector`, see examples below:

 ```cs